late-curio/base-controller-example/README.md

 ![](desired.png)

-However, the instrumentation does not currently expect the inheritance of routes and deplays the route as `<ChildControllerClassName>/<parentMethodName>`
+However, the instrumentation does not currently expect the inheritance of routes and diplays the route as `<ChildControllerClassName>/<parentMethodName>`

 ![](undesired.png)

-A quick workaround is to add `@RestController("/arbitraryrootpathforuniqueness")` to the parent controller.
+A quick workaround is to add `@RestController("/arbitraryrootpathforuniqueness")` to the parent controller class.
 This prevents causing disruptions with other endpoint transaction names in the instrumentation and gives a transaction name that is closer to the desired one `parentmethod (GET)` that at least includes the path specified in the parent controller AND the HTTP method used for the request.